Valknut symbol meaning

 It is my view that the Valknut should be associated with Valhalla, the warrior afterlife where all Vikings hoped to find themselves.
 The association with not just death, but Odin, points in this direction.
 I also think that this may have been a symbol that marked the dead as living in Valhalla.
 But for this purpose, it may also have been a magical symbol used as part of Seidr magic.

 The Vikings believed that no matter how noble a life you lived, or how courageous a warrior you were, you had to die in battle to be taken to Valhalla, otherwise, you found yourself in another of the Norse afterlives.
-To that end, it was not unusual for the Vikings to stab those dying of illness, or place a sword in their hand after death, in order to trick Odin and his Valkyries into thinking that the warrior had died in battle.
+To that end, it was not unusual for the Vikings to stab those dying of illness, or place a sword in their hand after death, to trick Odin and his Valkyries into thinking that the warrior had died in battle.

 With this in mind, the Valknut may have been a symbol that was used as part of Seidr magic rituals to send those that had not died in battle to Valhalla.
 This may also explain the connection with Hrungnir’s Heart.
 There is not much known about the other Norse afterlives, and even what we know of Hel is marred by significant Christian influence.
 But it is conceivable that Hrungnir, as a giant associated with darkness and the grave, had a role to play in taking the spirits of the dead to one of the alternative afterlives.
 Perhaps the Valknut also acted as a symbol of protection against a visit from Hrungnir.